 Unacceptable behavior in Upjohn Library Commons includes, but is not limited to:

-- Disturbing or harassing others with noise or actions
+- Disturbing or harassing others

 - Physical threats or abuse

 - Not wearing a shirt, shoes, pants, skirts, or other basic clothing

 - Bringing inappropriate wheeled transportation into the building, such as bicycles or scooters

 - Being in the library building without authorization from the Library Director when the library building is closed

 - Abuse or misuse of Library furnishings, equipment, or materials

 - Commission of an illegal or unauthorized act on Library property against patrons, personnel, or property of the Library, i.e., theft, trespass, assault, arson, etc.

 Further, all Kalamazoo College campus policies apply to persons in and around Upjohn Library Commons.
 Unacceptable behaviors covered by college polices include but are not limited to: